-Many families who send their children to group homes trust that they will be nurtured and protected by their caretakers.
+Many families who send their children to group homes in Maryland trust that they will be nurtured and protected by their caretakers.
 In many cases, they are.
 But in some sad situations, children experience neglect and even abuse at the hands of group home workers.
 Who is responsible for regulating these facilities?
 Who ensures that children are kept safe and healthy?
 Who keeps track of whether children are receiving appropriate medical care and a quality education?
 Read on for answers to these questions and a comprehensive guide to group home licensing and monitoring in Maryland.

 Under group home abuse laws, the Maryland Office of Licensing and Monitoring (OLM) licenses and monitors residential child care programs (RCCP) and child placement agencies (CPA) as out-of-home care providers.
 Since these facilities are entrusted with the safety and well-being of the children in their care, the OLM ensures that they are secure and healthy places.